-Mariyam Quaisar (she/her) is a junior journalism and BCE double major from Brookfield, Connecticut.
-She currently serves as editor-in-chief and also manages The Beacon's business operations.
+Mariyam Quaisar (she/her) is a senior journalism and BCE double major from Brookfield, Connecticut.
+She served as editor-in-chief and business operations.
 She loves to share her views on “unconventional” topics and will never turn down a steamy plate of chicken wings.

 Emerson’s promises of diversity fell short for me

 TW: This story contains mentions of racism, hate speech, and strong language

 I decided early that whatever college I attended had to have a diverse community.
 There must be a Bollywood dance team, Indian cultural clubs, and people who remind me of home.
 Emerson does not have any of those.

 Emerson was on my list of colleges because of the world-renowned journalism program and location.
 When I came to tour, one of the prominent points highlighted was the diversity at the school.
 The tour guides told us Emerson has representation from more than 100 countries and is open to all identities.
 While the latter is true, the former I’d have to disagree with.

 My first glimpse of college, in Fall 2020, was through the lens of COVID.
 Being in a dorm with no space to move or natural light was already horrible, but even worse was the lack of people I could connect with.
 Yes, meeting people and making a variety of friends during a pandemic is hard.
 But